Long Division Calculator

 Table of Contents

-To use the division with the remainders calculator, enter Dividend and Divisor in the corresponding fields and press “Calculate.”
-The calculator will return the long division result as a quotient with remainder, mixed number, and mixed number in its simplest form.
-The solution algorithm will also be demonstrated.
+To use this division with remainders calculator, simply enter your Dividend and Divisor into the corresponding fields and click "Calculate."
+The tool will instantly return the long division result formatted as a quotient with a remainder, a standard mixed number, and a mixed number in its simplest form.
+Furthermore, it will display the step-by-step solution algorithm so you can easily follow along.

 Definitions

-• Dividend is the number you are dividing, the larger of the two numbers.
+- The dividend is the number you are dividing, which is typically the larger of the two numbers.

-• Divisor is the number you are dividing with, the smaller of the two numbers.
+- The divisor is the number you are dividing by, generally the smaller of the two numbers.

-• Quotient is the whole number part of the answer.
+- The quotient represents the whole number part of the final answer.

-The steps for performing the division are demonstrated in the text below.
-Let’s consider the division steps, as applied to the above example: 168 / 15.
+The steps for performing long division manually are outlined below.
+Let’s walk through the step-by-step division process using our previous example: 168 / 15.

 Step 1

-• Write down the divisor and the dividend next to each other, starting with the divisor.
+- Write down the divisor and the dividend next to each other, starting with the divisor on the left.

-• Separate the divisor and the dividend by a vertical line.
+- Separate the divisor and the dividend using a vertical line.

-• Draw a horizontal line over the dividend, to separate it from the quotient.
+- Draw a horizontal line over the dividend to separate it from the upcoming quotient.

-The combination of the horizontal and vertical lines is usually referred to as the division bracket or the division symbol.
-Note that the division bracket is included in the calculator interface for convenience.
+This combination of horizontal and vertical lines is commonly referred to as the division bracket or division symbol.
+Note that this standard division bracket is included in our calculator's interface for your convenience.

 Step 2

-• Divide the first digit of the dividend by the divisor.
+- Divide the first digit of the dividend by the divisor.
 In this case, divide 1 by 15.
-1 divided by 15 equals 0 with a remainder of 1.
+The result of 1 divided by 15 is 0 with a remainder of 1.

-• Write the whole number part of the division above the horizontal line.
-In this example, you will write 0.
-The numbers above the horizontal line will form the quotient part of the answer.
+- Write the whole number portion of this division above the horizontal line.
+In this example, you will write down 0.
+The digits placed above this line will ultimately form the quotient of your answer.

-• Multiply the whole number part of the division (0 in our case) by the divisor (15) and write the result (0) under the first digit of the dividend.
-Draw a horizontal line under this number to finish step 2.
+- Multiply this whole number part (0 in our example) by the divisor (15) and write the result (0) directly beneath the first digit of the dividend.
+Draw a horizontal line under this newly written number to complete Step 2.

 Step 3

-• Subtract the whole number part of the division in step 2 from the first digit of the dividend: 1 – 0 = 1.
-Write the answer (1) under the horizontal line.
+- Subtract the result obtained in Step 2 from the first digit of the dividend: 1 – 0 = 1.
+Write this answer (1) underneath the bottom horizontal line.

-• Bring down the second digit of the dividend (6), and write it next to that answer.
-In our example, we’ll have 16.
+- Bring down the second digit of the dividend (6) and write it next to your subtraction result.
+In our example, this creates the new number 16.

 Step 4

-• Write the whole number part of the division, 1, above the horizontal line.
+- Write the whole number part of this calculation (1) above the top horizontal line.

-• Multiply the whole number part of the division (1) by the divisor (15) and write the result under 16.
-1 × 15 = 15.
-Draw a horizontal line under this number to finish step 4.
+- Multiply this whole number part (1) by the divisor (15) and write the result directly under the 16.
+Since 1 × 15 = 15, write 15.
+Draw a horizontal line underneath this number to conclude Step 4.

 Step 5

-• Subtract the whole number part of the division in step 4 from the new number: 16 – 15 = 1.
-Write the answer (1) under the horizontal line.
+- Subtract the result from Step 4 from your current working number: 16 – 15 = 1.
+Write this answer (1) below the horizontal line.

-• Bring down the third digit of the dividend, and write it next to that answer.
-In our example, the resulting new number will be 18.
+- Bring down the third digit of the dividend (8) and place it next to that answer.
+For our example, the resulting new number is 18.

 Step 6

-Repeat step 2 for the new number: 18.
+Repeat the process from Step 2 for the new working number, 18.

-• Draw a horizontal line to finish step 6.
+- Draw a horizontal line below the 15 to complete Step 6.

 Step 7

-Start repeating step 3 with the new numbers.
+Begin repeating Step 3 with the latest numbers.

 18 – 15 = 3